 - Potentially high interest rates — LendUp’s personal loan interest rates vary depending on where you live.
 Its APRs can reach well into the triple digits depending on the state.

 - Only certain borrowers get repayment reported to credit bureaus — LendUp offers a “LendUp Ladder” program that allows borrowers to earn points for things like on-time payments and taking educational courses available on LendUp’s website.
-Platinum and Prime borrowers have the option to get their loan payment reported to credit bureaus.
+Platinum borrowers have the option to get their loan payment reported to credit bureaus.
 The ladder may not be available in every state where LendUp offers loans.

 Best for building credit: Oportun